 For years, chewing tobacco was considered to be a cool, masculine habit.
 It was made extremely popular by American athletes, especially major league baseball players.
 However, chewing tobacco has a variety of harmful effects on the mouth, as well as overall wellness.
 Chewing tobacco, as well as tobacco products which are smoked, are the leading cause of oral, head and neck cancer diagnosis.

 In 1993, chewing tobacco was banned from major league baseball, as well as other major league sporting organizations.
 The Oral Health Association of America is a prominent force in the fight against chewing tobacco.
 This product has lead directly to a variety of health complications, as well as highly impacting the vanity of the face and mouth.
 Dark, unsightly stains on the gums, teeth and lips are prominent in almost all people who utilize these products.Continue reading

 In the San Diego area, there are many dentists to choose from.
 How do you decide which DDS is best for you and your family?
 Do you run a quick internet search?
 Do you ask friends or relatives for a recommendation?
 Dr. Feinberg believes that the best way to decide who will take care of your dental health is by asking other patients.
 These are the only individuals who have accurate insight as to the dentist's expertise, bedside manner and competency.Continue reading

-Dr Richard Feinberg has been doing Dentistry for over 30 years.
+Dr. Richard Feinberg has been practicing dentistry for over 30 years.
 He is one of the best Prosthetic Dentists in Southern California.